 The Family Tree Historical Newspapers Guide gives researchers the background and organization to maximize their search for ancestors using free and subscription websites, microfilms in state repositories and other newspaper resources such as abstracts in genealogical journals.
 One of the most important aspects organizing the search is using the US Newspaper Directory on the Library of Congress’ “Chronicling America” website.

-Here’s a quick step-by-step for using the directory:
+Here’s a quick 9-step guide for using the directory: